mercy299/terraform-beginner-bootcamp-2023/README.md

 You should not have more than one Terraform Provider Block.
 You can have more than one `required provider` block in the terraform provider block though.

-- You need to follow the guidelines to the S3 bucket naming conditions so you don't end up with a number of errors.
+- You need to follow the guidelines for the S3 bucket naming conditions so you don't end up with a number of errors.

-## Issues with Terraform cloud login and gitpod workspaces
+## Issues with Terraform cloud login and Gitpod workspaces

-When attempmting to run `terraform login`, it will as you to generate a token.
-You need to lookout and carefully input the value.
+When attempting to run `terraform login`, it will ask you to generate a token.
+You need to look out and carefully input the value.
 Or you can manually create and generate a token and store it in a manually created file.

 ```
 touch /home/gitpod/.terraform.d/credentials.tfrc.json